Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Finally, once there is a problem detected, Shine will despatch a repair kit to you.
 However, it is, at best, suitable for minor repair or replacement.
 It will be helpful if the parts provided are compatible with your toilet.
 Otherwise, getting genuine or compatible parts on your own is still not an option.

-In all fairness, the provision of the repair kit is a value-added service by Shine.
-They don’t have to go to that extent.
+In all fairness, the provision of the repair kit is a value-added service or bonus feature if you like.
+They don't have to go to that extent.
 The base feature itself is already worth every penny of your little investment.
-So no need to get upset or frustrated if the parts received can’t fit or solve the problem.
+So no need to get upset or frustrated if the parts received can't fit or solve the problem.
 You are at least being informed of issues that you can act on immediately.

 It takes less than 3 minutes once a month to keep Shine working 24/7.
 That's all the maintenance you need for normal use.
 And the battery will keep Shine running for a whole 6 months period on a single charge.